 Two work placements offer students professional experience in an area of their choice.
 LAMDA is currently the only UK drama school to offer two placements as standard.

-There are many opportunities to network with current industry practitioners, while topics covered in class ensure students are prepared both for interviews with employers and for self-employment.
+There are many other opportunities to network with current industry practitioners, and topics covered in class ensure students are prepared both for interviews with employers and for self-employment.

 For UK/EU students: £9,250 per year (Subject to further increase in subsequent years in line with Government policy)